feelixs/clyppy-docs/docs/alert.md

 ![](images/trending-clip.gif)

-Add the `New Clip` alert to receive a notification when a new clip is posted in the selected channel.
+Add the `New Clip` alert to receive a notification when a new Twitch Clip is created for a Twitch Channel.

 The `Trending Clip` alert will notify you when a clip enters the 'top' section for its corresponding Twitch Channel.